astoff/digestif/README.md

   For the best results, make sure you have the [LaTeX reference manual][latexref] installed as an [info node][info-issues].

+- Find definition and references to labels and citations.

+- Document outline.

 - Multi-file documents are supported via TeXShop-style magic comments.
   Just add a comment like this near the top of each child document: